-Bitzios Consulting has been engaged by Lendlease to prepare a Construction Traffic and Pedestrian Management Sub-Plan (CTPMSP) for Stage 2 (Main Works and Operation) of the Tweed Valley Hospital (TVH) project at 771 Cudgen Road, Cudgen, opposite Kingscliff TAFE.
+Bitzios Consulting has been engaged by ADCO to prepare a Construction Traffic and Pedestrian Management Plan (CTPMP) for the multi-deck car park (MDCP) of the Tweed Valley Hospital (TVH) project at 771 Cudgen Road, Cudgen.
+The MDCP construction forms part of the larger TVH approval and construction.
+As such, several key aspects of this CTPMP will be related to the larger TVH project and align with the previously approved CTMP prepared for the main works.